-The pathway will be permanently closed in fall 2018.
+The pathway was permanently closed in fall 2018.

 The second phase of the work will focus on restoration of the old amphitheatre area.
 In addition, about 700 metres of the former pathway will be removed and the land will be restored.

 This work will improve the connectivity of Gatineau Park ecosystems in the area near the Park boundary, and eliminate safety problems posed by the former section of the Lac-des-Fées Pathway due to the area’s topography.